Training and Personal Development

 The training is highly interactive and discussion based and rolled out by trained GAA health and wellbeing tutors through the auspices of your local County Health & Wellbeing Committee.

 Participants receive individual participant booklets, a certificate of completion, while each club represented also receives a Club Health & Wellbeing manual, filled with useful resources and case-studies.
+For more information click on the Healthy Club Officer TAB above

-The Dermot Earley Youth Leadership initiative*
+The Dermot Earley Youth Leadership Initiative (DEYLI)*

 The Dermot Earley Youth Leadership initiative involves an exciting partnership with NUIG and Fóroige, and aims to make available to young GAA members (15-18 years old) an evidence-based, accredited programme that stimulates and enhances their leadership qualities through active learning.